 A bowl of this popular breakfast cereal, with its multi-colored marshmallows and tasty toasted oats, truly lives up to its tagline: "Magically Delicious!"
 However, it seems like, as the box gets more empty, the later bowls somehow don't seem quite as magical as the earlier ones.
 Using mathematics and statistics, we'd like to investigate this phenomenon.
 Just how lucky is a bowl of Lucky Charms?
 Come to this workshop to find out!

-About a trillion neurons in the human brain interact in complicated ways to perform innumerable complex functions each moment.
-Neuronal disorders such as schizophrenia, Parkinson's disease, and epilepsy are caused by the abnormal firing activity of certain neurons.
-We will discuss the vital role that mathematical modeling plays in understanding the complex patterns of activity present in the brain and explore a simple neuronal model that employs the unit circle.
+The proper functioning of the heart requires the coordinated electrical activity of billions of individual heart cells, cardiac myocytes.
+The abnormal firing activity of these cells can cause deadly arrhythmias.
+We will discuss the vital role that mathematical modeling plays in understanding the complex patterns of activity present in the heart and explore a simple model that employs basic trigonometry.

 We have all played games since childhood.
 We have played board games, card games, and tic tac toe among many others.
 Have you ever wondered whether there is a way for you to always win in a game?
 In this workshop, we will explore the mathematical world of game theory, investigate games where such a “winning” strategy exists, and challenge ourselves to find and implement these strategies in games against each other.
 Are you game?
 Adventure begins here!